CatalysmsServerManager/docs/docs/en/CPM/console-commands.md

 ```
  cpm-additemloot additemloot => add item to SecureLoot below the given entity
+ cpm-af af addfriend => Add yourself to a player friends list and vice versa.
  cpm-announcenighttime announcenighttime an => Turn NightTime announcement on/off
  cpm-arrest arrest => Put a player in jail (reversed claim jail required!)
- cpm-bcheck bcheck => Checks the kind of a block
+ cpm-bcheck bcheck => Checks the type of block by coordinates or under your feet.
  cpm-bdup bdup => Copy an Area to another location
  cpm-bexport bexport => Exports as Prefab some space
  cpm-brender brender => Renders a Prefab on given location